Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 G. Approved personal flotation devices are defined as a device that is approved by the United States Coast Guard under Title 46 CFR Part 160.

-I. No person may operate a watercraft under 26 feet in length unless an approved and appropriate sized United States Coast Guard personal flotation device is being properly worn by each person
+I. No person may operate any watercraft unless an approved and appropriately sized wearable U.S. Coast Guard approved personal flotation device is being properly worn by each person

-the age of 13 on board the watercraft at all times in which the watercraft is
+the age of 13 on the deck of a watercraft or in an open watercraft at all times in which the watercraft is

 J. Racing shells, rowing sculls, racing canoes, and racing kayaks are exempt from the PFD, of any type, carriage requirements under this Section provided that the racing shell, racing scull, racing canoe, or racing kayak is participating in an event sanctioned by the Department as a PFD optional event.
 The Department may adopt rules to implement this subsection.